Azelliott/GreenSeed/documents/diagram.md

 $ pip3 install pygraphviz
 ```

-pygraphviz is a Python interface to the GrapthViz graph layout and visualization package.
+pygraphviz is a Python interface to the Graphviz graph layout and visualization package.

 After installing the OS package install django-extensions with: